payabvashlab/SlicerDeid/README.md

 - Using morphology
 - Keep the largest object, remove small objects < threshold

+# Warning:
+There is a risk of accidental exposure of patient information if de-identification is not performed correctly.
+Always double-check the output before sharing or using the data.

 References:

 [1] David A Clunie, Adam Flanders, Adam Taylor, Brad Erickson, Brian Bialecki, David Brundage, et. al., (2023).
 Report of the Medical Image De-Identification (MIDI) Task Group - Best Practices and Recommendations, arXiv:2303.10473v2